 National Trust Sutton House have launched a new series of short films made by CampbellX and Kayza Rose.
-The videos will be shared in the coming months on social media to encourage more people in Hackney to consider coming to work or volunteer with them, and to raise awareness of the wide range of community events and exhibitions they have on offer.
+The videos were shared in 2019 social media to encourage more people in Hackney to consider coming to work or volunteer with them, and to raise awareness of the wide range of community events and exhibitions they have on offer.

 The ‘Inclusion’ series of films was commissioned by Sutton House thanks to a generous legacy to their community work.
-It is part of their ongoing work with local partner charities such as the Culture& New Museum School, to appeal to a more diverse range of people in our community when recruiting for the staff and volunteers who contribute to our cultural and heritage programmes.
+It is part of their ongoing work with local partners and charities such as the Culture& New Museum School, to appeal to a more diverse range of people when recruiting for staff and volunteers who contribute to our cultural and heritage programmes.

 One thing several people talked about when we interviewed them for the films was the importance of understanding black history as an intrinsic part of British history.
 They also discussed some of the ways that Sutton House can represent an inclusive view of history by sharing a range of people’s stories and histories through its exhibitions, and by involving people from the community in co creating them.